vmware-tanzu/pinniped/site/content/docs/reference/audit-logging.md

 }
 ```

-As by the logs above, the authorize endpoint has redirected the user's browser to the external OIDC identity provider
+As shown by the logs above, the authorize endpoint has redirected the user's browser to the external OIDC identity provider
 for authentication.
 After the user authenticates there, the OIDC provider redirects back to the Supervisor's callback
 endpoint.
-The `authorizeID` can be used to correlate the original authorize request with this callback request.
+The `authorizeID` can be used to correlate the logs from the original authorize request, shown above,
-The logs from the callback request are shown below.
+with the logs from this callback request, shown below.

 ```json lines
 {